Arrive before 2pm for the transfer to Gangtok and then get to know your fellow cyclists at the welcome dinner in Gangtok.

 The final day’s cycling will begin in Toong Soong, a former residential area of Darjeeling.
 You’ll be able to see Kalimpony across the valley.
 Cycle along Hill Cart Road and the Old Military Road.
 When you get back to the hotel, enjoy the tea bar and get ready for tonight’s farewell dinner.

-After breakfast its time to depart for your onward travel after an amazing trip.
+After breakfast its time to depart for your onward travel after an amazing cycling holiday in India.

 A window into the Himalayas, Sikkim’s vibrant green mountains are the antithesis of India’s cities.
 Tibetans and Hindus share this mystical land in one of the most remote communities in India.
 Get a feel for this off the beaten track destination by riding the tea plantations and foothills of the mountains.